-We have entered into employment agreements with Dr. Forbes and Mr. Giroux.
+We have entered into employment agreements with each of our named executive officers.
 Certain key terms of these agreements are described below.

 Dr. Forbes and Mr. Giroux

 We entered into employment agreements with Dr. Forbes and Mr. Giroux in February 2016.
 The agreements have an initial term of three years and automatically renew for successive one-year periods unless notice of non-renewal is provided by either party at least 90 days prior to the expiration of the then-current term.